Honoring Identities at Swift Waters

 If you are considering staying with us and want to discuss your identity, or our approach to identity and social categories, as part of that decision, please let us know – we welcome those conversations.
 We don’t want a single person to feel discouraged from our space based on fear, discomfort, or wariness about extra inner labor involved in managing other people’s responses, or non-responses, to the parts of you they are less familiar or comfortable with.
 None of these differences in identity or experience should make it stressful for someone to participate in our project, and we care about putting effort into following through on that commitment and hearing any feedback on this matter carefully.

 We welcome additional questions you may have about the area and environment here.
-We can also think of extra ways to make you feel protected, like having a buddy with you if you walk at night (out of an abundance of caution).
+We are also happy to support your feeling safe any way you need, e.g. if you’re more comfortable having a buddy if you walk at night.
+This shouldn’t be necessary, but you feeling safe matters to us.